I’m No Angel (#ImNoAngel) by Lane Bryant is a good example of Movement Marketing

 Finally, create an event that will rally the community and generate enthusiasm.
 Make this the high point of your movement.

-From his company StrawberryFrog, Goodson proposes that effective communication of a movement idea should take place through the following practical steps:
+From his company StrawberryFrog‘s experience, Goodson proposed that the effective communication of a movement idea should take place through the following practical steps:

 Rooted in passion, deep-seated emotion and a propensity for righteous (or otherwise) action, movements will increasingly be a way of life for many.
 To ride this new wave, companies should examine how their missions and visions can achieve synergy with the greater good of society.